 Advantages of the Academy day

 St Paul’s Academy has an excellent attendance record.
-Levels of attendance at school and absences which have been authorised consistently reach 99.12%, with actual attendance at school being at approximately 96%+.
+Levels of attendance at school and absences which have been authorised consistently reach 98.79% with actual attendance at school being at approximately 95%+.
 The Academy is committed to maintaining these very high standards and we work closely with parents and carers in order to achieve the best possible attendance and punctuality for all our students.
-Legally, we are required to register students twice a day, but at St Paul’s Academy, students are registered at the beginning of every lesson so that attendance can be easily and effectively monitored.
+Legally, we are required to register students twice a day, but at St Paul’s Academy, students are registered at the beginning of every lesson so that attendance can be easily and effectively monitored as well as enabling us to safeguard our students.
 In order to achieve the best possible educational outcomes and to take full advantage of the educational opportunities offered at St Paul’s Academy, students are expected in school every day, unless they are ill and the school is notified by a parent or carer, or if prior permission for absence has been granted.
 If a parent wishes a student to be absent from school during term time, approval must be sought in writing from the Principal.
 Permission will not normally be granted for holidays to be taken in term time, but we are sensitive to the fact that many of our students have relatives living abroad and that emergencies can occur.
 In the event of persistent unauthorised absence, the school will work in partnership with the parents and carers and our School Attendance Advisory Officer.